Dawn Redwood - Metasequoia glyptostroboides

 It is easy to grow and one million trees have been planted in China along a 60km stretch of road in Pizhou City.
 It is unusual in that it is a deciduous conifer and has a beautiful salmon pink autumn colour.
 It grows well in damp moist conditions and the best specimens can be found by Marshal’s Lake.

-Click here to read more about other deciduous conifers.
+Click here to read more about the dawn redwood and other deciduous conifers.